kranthisai/Itemcf/README.md

 I would like to thank my professor Dr.Mohamed Sarwat for giving me this opportunity to work with him.
 As part of this project, I reported run time of jobs, intermediate RDDs created, CPU Utilization, Memory Usage of 3 worker nodes.

 In case if you have any queries regarding this project or if you have any suggestions to improve this project, please reach out to me at kranthisai.d@gmail.com.
-I will be happy in assisting you or I will appreciate your contribution to this project.
+I will be happy in assisting you.
+If you would like to contribute, I will appreciate your contribution.
+I will be back with even more recommendation systems in Spark and Hadoop.
+My next project will be on Real Time Recommendation systems on Spatial Data.
 Thank you.
 Have A Nice Day....